mahoney1/docs/commercialpaper-query-tutorial.md

 Next hit CONTROL + S to save the file.

 ## Step 2.
-Implement 'worker' Query class  utility functions into your project - new file: query.js
+Implement 'worker' Query class  utility functions into your VSCode project - new file: query.js

 1. Create a new file under the `contract/lib` folder using VSCode - call it `query.js`